 What’s in it for you?

-Being on the board is rewarding, you get to know a great bunch of people who’re working hard to make something good happen for you and our community.
+Being on the Board is rewarding as you get to know a great bunch of people who are working hard to make something good happen for our community.
 You’ll gain useful experience and skills in working with volunteers and running a community group.
 We might be persuaded to name something after you (wheelbarrow? shovel? tree?).
 People will like you more and you’ll be a more attractive person generally (in all possible ways, allegedly).